-Adjusting the Belt Tension on the Mark Two for Optimal Performance
+Adjusting the Belt Tension of your Printer Optimal Performance

 The print head on your Mark Two printer is moved using a system of motors, pulleys, and belts.
 For optimal operation, it is important that belt tension is maintained at the correct level.
 High belt tension will contribute to premature bearing wear.
 Low belt tension can lead to reduced printing accuracy and/or dislocation.

 Belt tension is adjusted at the factory using an expensive meter to measure the audio frequency of the belt when it is plucked.
 There is a direct relationship of belt tension to frequency and this is a well established method.

 Since belts may stretch over time, it is recommended that users occasionally (every 100 prints) measure belt tension and adjust as necessary.
 This can be done with any device that allows you to measure audible frequencies.
 One inexpensive option is to use a mobile device equipped with the free version of the Pano Tuner app.
 This application is designed to tune musical instruments but it can also be used as a very capable and accurate frequency meter.

 To adjust the belt tension on your printer:

 - Install and open the Pano Tuner app on your mobile device.

 - Within Pano Tuner settings, set the "Tolerance" field to the "+/- 10 Cents" position.